DavidVerghese/joinTheBandFrontend/README.md

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP

-- Display user-submitted info
+- Homepage with user-submitted info.
+- 'Post' page where users can submit info through a form.
+- Get and post musician's profiles from Airtable.
-- Have sound effects
+- Have sound effects... eg a guitar riff when they click 'Post'
-- Have a working searchbar
+- Have a working searchbar where users can search for profiles based on a certain filter (eg #guitarists).
-- Have a post button

 #### PostMVP

-- Display user-submitted pics, sound files.
+- Get my friends who are musicians to create profiles
+- Add a comments feature, so people can comment on profiles.
+- Add an endorsement feature, so other users can endorse a musician's skills, similar to how you can endorse people's skills on LinkedIn.

 ## Project Schedule

 |  Day | Deliverable | Status